pi-hole/docs/docs/guides/dns-over-https.md

 Download the installer package, then use `apt-get` to install the package along with any dependencies.
 Proceed to run the binary with the `-v` flag to check it is all working.

+For this guide, we will be referencing the "latest" .deb binary file for amd64 directly from cloudflared: https://developers.cloudflare.com/argo-tunnel/downloads/

 ```
 wget https://bin.equinox.io/c/VdrWdbjqyF/cloudflared-stable-linux-amd64.deb
 sudo apt-get install ./cloudflared-stable-linux-amd64.deb